 Christopher Nicholas Sarantakos, known by the stage name Criss Angel, is an American magician, illusionist, and musician born in Town of Hempstead, New York on December 19, 1967.

-Criss Angel got interested in magic at age 6, after his Aunt Stella did a trick for him.
+According to Angel, he got interested in magic at age 6, after his Aunt Stella did a trick for him.
 He did his first paid gig-for $15-when he was 12.
 By age 19 he was making $3,000 a week performing at children’s parties and nightclubs.

 Soon he began experimenting with bigger stunts, mixing magic with loud, pulsating rock music that he composed.
 “I wanted to combine magic and music in a much grander vision that required a band, larger illusions and more equipment.”
 This paid off in the mid-1990s when Angel landed a spot in an ABC special.
 Then came a show on Halloween at Madison Square Garden in 1998; he took in $50,000 signing Criss Angel memorabilia for fans.